Jahangir Siddiqui & Co.: JS Bank

 JS Bank is a majority-owned subsidiary of Jahangir Siddiqui & Co.
 Ltd. and currently operates 323 branches in 161 cities, with a total asset base of Rs 112 billion in 2014.
 It has a primary dealer license for government securities from the State Bank of Pakistan.
 According to a press release, the long-term entity rating of JS Bank Limited (JSBL) has been promoted to 'AA−’ (Double A Minus) by Pakistan Credit Rating Agency (PACRA).
 JS Bank was formed after the merger and amalgamation of Jahangir Siddiqui Investment Bank Limited and commercial banking operations of American Express Bank Ltd Pakistan.
 JS Bank Limited commenced operations in Pakistan as a fully scheduled bank on 30 December 2006.
 JS Bank's consolidated profits (after tax) for the year 2014 were Rs 1,060 million.

 Bank Islami

 Dubai Bank was one of the founding shareholders of Bank Islami which invested 18.75% in the total capital.
 Bank Islami is the joint venture project of three groups namely Jahangir Siddiqui & Co.
 Pakistan, Randeree family, & Dubai Bank.

 The State Bank of Pakistan issued a No Objection Certificate on 19 August 2004 and Bank Islami Pakistan Limited, the second full-fledge Islamic commercial bank in Pakistan, was incorporated on 18 October 2004 in Pakistan.

 In 2015, JS & Co. further invested in the bank.

+JS Air

+JS Air (Jahangir Siddiqui Air) was a Pakistani private charter airline established in 2004, operating from Karachi Jinnah International Airport (KHI) primarily to service energy sector companies.
+The airline ceased operations following a fatal crash of its Beechcraft 1900C in Karachi on November 5, 2010, which killed all 21 people on board shortly after takeoff.

+JS Air Beechcraft 1900C involved in the accident.